 It’s no surprise that there’s competition in the market right now.
 And it’s particularly challenging to get your offer accepted to purchase a home.
-If you’re preapproved, using financing to buy a house and your you’re having a tough time getting your offer accepted, here’s a few things you can do to spruce your offer up.
+If you’re preapproved, using financing to buy a house and you’re having a tough time getting your offer accepted, here are a few things you can do to spruce your offer up.

 Creativity is the name of the game as it relates to financing in a particularly tough real estate climate.
 So, you can shorten your close of escrow.
 Shortening your close of escrow will deliver your ability to perform on that contract sooner.
 If the seller has a motivation for a quick sale, can easily help your offer stand out.
 This also is going to mean having to potentially pay a little bit extra for an appraisal to get it turned around faster if this is something you choose to do.

-If you’re doing all the above elements and you’re still not getting into contract on a house, it’s very possible your expectations for the type of house that you’re looking for in the area in which you’re looking for are incongruent.
-The 3-bedroom 2 bath house on acres lot out in the country, it might not be in the cards right now.
+If you’re doing all the above elements and you’re still not getting into a contract on a house, your expectations for the type of house that you’re looking for in the area in which you’re looking maybe incongruent.
+The 3-bedroom 2 bath house on acres lot out in the country, might not be in the cards right now.
 It might be better to get something like a 3-bedroom 2 bath house and maybe you sacrifice a little bit of land sized temporarily to get your foot in the door.
-Let the market do its thing and then trade up as your equity income and finances permit in a couple of years and then by that type of a house when the market is more supportive of those goals.
+Let the market do its thing and then trade up as your equity income and finances permit in a couple of years and then buy that type of house when the market is more supportive of those goals.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!